Folliculogenesis: Number of follicles

 Recently, two publications have challenged the idea that a finite number of follicles are set around the time of birth.
 Renewal of ovarian follicles from germline stem cells (originating from bone marrow and peripheral blood) was reported in the postnatal mouse ovary.
 Studies attempting to replicate these results are underway, but a study of populations in 325 human ovaries found no supporting evidence for follicular replenishment.

 In 2010, researchers at the University of Edinburgh determined that by the time women are 30 years old, only 10% of their non-growing follicles (NGFs) remain.
 At birth, women have all their follicles for folliculogenesis, and they steadily decline until menopause.

 Depletion of the ovarian reserve

 As women (and mice) age, double-strand breaks accumulate in their primordial follicle reserve.
 These follicles contain primary oocytes that are arrested in prophase of the first cell division of meiosis.
 Double-strand breaks are accurately repaired during meiosis by searching for, and building off of, the matching strand (termed "homologous recombinational repair").
 Titus et al. (2013) found that, as humans (and mice) age, expression of four key DNA repair genes necessary for homologous recombinational repair declines in oocytes.
 They hypothesized that DNA double-strand break repair is vital for the maintenance of oocyte reserve, and that a decline in efficiency of repair with age plays a key role in the depletion of the ovarian reserve (ovarian aging).

-In March 2025, Turkish researchers showed that Covid-19 vaccines lead to a reduction in primordial follicles in rats, reporting that mRNA vaccine group had an average of 42.40 primordial follicles, compared to 70.10 in inactivated vaccine group and 106.70 in unvaccinated group.
-The levels of caspase-3, vascular endothelial growth factor (VEGF), and transforming growth factor (TGF)-beta1 were the highest in the mRNA group, and follicular anti-Mullerian Hormon (AMH) levels were lowest.
-Their study suggested that damage to primordial follicle pool occur because mRNA vaccine increases recruitment and caspase-dependent apoptosis in oocytes and granulosa cells (CGs).